 It was then to be transferred onto 140,000 fake cash cards which would have been used to make withdrawals across the globe.

-Mr Matthews said: "Martin Grant soon realised he was out of his depth and he wanted out.
-He went to see the prison chaplain and grassed and the chaplin told the Old Bill."
+Frank said: "Martin Grant soon realised he was out of his depth and he wanted out.
+He went to see the prison chaplain and grassed and he told the Old Bill."

 Grant is now living in hiding.
-Police believe a pounds 100,000 contract has been taken out on his life.
+Police believe a £100,000 contract was taken out on his life.

 Noye's associates each got between two and five years in prison for the plot, except for one who was hit with a £50,000 fine and had his two year term suspended.

-Danielle Cable, Mr Cameron's fiance at the time of his murder, also gave evidence against Noye and was placed into witness protection.
+Danielle Cable, Mr Cameron's fiancé at the time of his murder, also gave evidence against Noye at the murder trial and was placed into witness protection.

-Although the Parole Board claims Noye has learnt to deal with his violent temper, Mr Matthews said he was unlikely to change his ways and both she and Martin Grant would be living in fear following his release.
+Although, when Noye was released in 2019, the Parole Board claimed he had learnt to deal with his violent temper, Frank said both she and Martin Grant would constantly live in fear after his release.